On dual regime in Yang-Baxter deformed $\mathrm{O}(2N)$ sigma models

 The identification goes through the construction of Toda field theory whose exponents coincide with the exponents of the fermionic screenings of the bowtie diagram \eqref{O(2N)-bantik} and perturbative computation of the scattering matrix.
-The dual YB-deformed $\mathrm{O}(2N)$ sigma models are then naturally associated with second deformation \cite{Bychkov-Nekrasov}. \end{itemize}
+The dual YB-deformed $\mathrm{O}(2N)$ sigma models are then naturally associated with the second deformation \cite{Bychkov-Nekrasov}. \item In the recent paper \cite{Hamidi:2025sgg} a new class of integrable deformations of the principal chiral model called $\mathbb{Z}_n$-twisted trigonometric sigma models has been introduced.
+Considering in particular the case of $\mathrm{SO}(2N)$ $\mathbb{Z}_2$-twisted models with the twist corresponding to an outer automorphism of $\mathfrak{so}(2N)$ reveals that one of the global symmetry groups gets broken down to $\mathrm{U}(1)^{N-1}$ in contrast with $\mathrm{U}(1)^{N}$ for the usual YB-deformed PCM.
+In this way, twisted deformed PCM has one less isometries than the untwisted one.
+The same phenomenon occurs for the dual regime of deformed $\frac{\mathrm{SO}(2N)}{\mathrm{SO}(2N-1)}$ model, and it is therefore natural to expect the existence of a coset version of $\mathbb{Z}_2$-twisted models, which would coincide with the dual regime. \end{itemize}